 Quesadilla Sin Queso

+In Mexico City, there is a funny habit of calling your taco a quesadilla sin queso.
+Look at the picture.
+It is a crispy taco with crab, cilantro, onion and avocado. there is no cheese anywhere.
 I don’t know about you but when someone tells me there are quesadillas without cheese, that sure looks like a taco to me.
-This is a crab quesadilla without cheese in Mexico City’s mercado del mar.
+This is a crab quesadilla without cheese in Mexico City’s Mercado del Mar.
 Whatever you call it, it’s delicious.